omry/omegaconf/docs/source/usage.rst

 OmegaConf.update
 ^^^^^^^^^^^^^^^^
-OmegaConf.update() allow you to update values in your config using a dot-notation key.
+OmegaConf.update() allow you to update values in your config using either a dot-notation or brackets to denote sub-keys.

 The merge flag controls the behavior if the input is a dict or a list.
 If it's true, those are merged instead of being assigned.